The Density Profile of Dynamical Halos: Summary and Implications

 \section{Summary and Implications}

 In this work, we sought to characterize the density profile of dynamical halos.
+The goal is not to replace conventional density-profile models as empirical fits to the total matter distribution around individual halos.
+Rather, it is to calibrate the orbiting component of dynamically defined halos.
+By working at fixed orbiting mass and fitting only the orbiting material, the correlations measured here describe the structure of the orbiting halo itself rather than a changing mixture of orbiting and infalling material.
+This calibration provides the baseline needed for dynamical decompositions of halo density profiles and for interpreting which structural correlations are intrinsic to the orbiting component.

-Our main results are: \begin{itemize} \item The individual orbiting density profiles of dynamical halos can be adequately fit using the $\rhoorb(r)$ parametric model of \citet{salazar_etal25}, which contains two free parameters: a logarithmic slope $\alpha_\infty$, and a parameter $\rh$, the exponential decay length governing the finite spatial extent of the orbiting profile.
+Our main results are: \begin{itemize} \item The individual orbiting density profiles of dynamical halos can be fit using the $\rhoorb(r)$ parametric model of \citet{salazar_etal25} on scales $r\geq 90\ \hkpc$ with residuals comparable to that of the NFW profile for the total matter density.
+This model contains two free parameters: a logarithmic slope $\alpha_\infty$, and a parameter $\rh$, the exponential decay length governing the finite spatial extent of the orbiting profile.
 We refer to $\rh$ as the \it halo radius. \rm \item At fixed orbiting mass, the slope of the profile ($\alpha_\infty$) is tightly correlated with halo mass, with more extended halos having steeper slopes.
 This allows us to reduce the number of free parameters in the $\rhoorb(r)$ model to \it one: \rm the halo radius. \item At fixed mass, the halo radius is correlated with halo formation time, such that at fixed mass, halos with early forming halos having more extended profiles with steeper slopes. \item The intrinsic scatter in halo radius at fixed mass is $\sigma_{\ln \rh|\Morb}=0.16$.
 Accounting for the correlation between halo formation time and halo radius, we are able to reduce the scatter in halo radius to $\sigma_{\ln \rh|\Morb,\arf}=0.11$.
 The trends of halo radius with relative formation time are qualitative similar to those between halo radius and accretion rate. \end{itemize}

 This work is intimately related to that recently published by \citet{diemer25}, who characterized the orbiting orbiting profiles of spherical halos using the parametric model advocated for in \citep{diemer23}.
 While these differences make quantitative comparisons of our results difficult, we argue either model constitutes an effective parameterization of the same underlying phenomenology.
 We refer the reader to Section~\ref{sec:diemer} for a more comprehensive discussion of how the two works are related.